airctic/icevision/mantisshrimp/datasets/README.md

 - Lightweight and fast with a transparent and pythonic API.

-- Out-of-the-box parsers to convert different datasets into Mantisshrimp Data Format.
+- Out-of-the-box parsers to convert different datasets into IceVision Data Format.

-Mantisshrimp provides several ready-to-use datasets that use both standard annotation format such as COCO and VOC as well as custom annotation formats such [WheatParser](https://airctic.github.io/mantisshrimp/custom_parser/) used in the [Kaggle Global Wheat Competition](https://www.kaggle.com/c/global-wheat-detection)
+IceVision provides several ready-to-use datasets that use both standard annotation format such as COCO and VOC as well as custom annotation formats such [WheatParser](https://airctic.github.io/mantisshrimp/custom_parser/) used in the [Kaggle Global Wheat Competition](https://www.kaggle.com/c/global-wheat-detection)

 # Usage

 Object detection datasets use different annotations formats (COCO, VOC, and custom formats).
-Mantisshrimp offers different options to parse each one of those formats:
+IceVision offers different options to parse each one of those formats:

 ## Case 1: COCO, and VOC compatible datasets